nishuR31/uno-reverse-survival/README.md

 3. **+ Card Rule (+2, +4)**
    - When a + card is played, the **next player must give the same amount of cards** (2 or 4) of their choice to the thrower instead of drawing cards.
    - The thrower **cannot stack cards**: they can only play **one + card per turn**.
-   - Others **can stack**: if another player has a + card of the same type immediately after, they may play it, increasing the card requirement for the next player.
      Example: Player A plays +2 → Player B plays +2 → Player C must give **4 cards** to Player B.

 4. **Skip Card**
    - The next player must **throw one extra card** when it is their turn.
+No transfer of punishment, the effect will be consumed immediately and is limited to the next player only.
+     Example: Player A plays skip -> Player B plays two card.

 5. **Special Cards (Wild, Reverse)**
    - Same effect as in regular UNO.
+Just an extra way to survive.

 ---